The Hidden (1987 film): Cast

-Production notes
+Production

 Director Jack Sholder was drawn to the film because of the script.
-Writer Jim Kouf has originally expressed interest in directing, but when the studios refused, he lost interest in the script.
+Writer Jim Kouf had originally expressed interest in directing, but when the studios refused, he lost interest in the script.
 Sholder, who saw the potential to turn it into more than an action film, did a rewrite to heighten the themes of what it means to be human.
 Casting for the film was difficult; they used auditions and could not cast Agent Gallagher until several days before shooting began.
 Sholder later called MacLachlan "an inspired choice", though Sholder clashed with Nouri.
-Nouri and McLachlan both liked the script, and, during auditions, agreed to do the film if the other was involved.
+Nouri and MacLachlan both liked the script, and, during auditions, agreed to do the film if the other was involved.

 Interviewed by director Tim Hunter in 2000, Sholder recalled that the police station seen throughout the film was a set "built into some raw space at the Lincoln Heights Jail."

 Soundtrack

-The soundtrack was released on Varese Sarabande Records, Cassettes and CDs with the score by Michael Convertino.

-The end credits states a soundtrack was released on I.R.S.
-Records.